datacite/blog/source/posts/datacite-is-looking-for-an-executive-director.html.md

 date: 2019-06-03T19:48:14.361Z
 tags:
   - DataCite
+  - featured
 doi: 10.5438/7qgp-5z42
 ---
-Following the announcement of Trisha Cruse’s retirement, DataCite has started its search for a dynamic, committed, and entrepreneurial Executive Director to build on our exceptional record of providing first-class services to the research community.
+Following the [announcement](https://doi.org/10.5438/4j6f-0r45) of Trisha Cruse’s retirement, DataCite has started its search for a dynamic, committed, and entrepreneurial Executive Director to build on our exceptional record of providing first-class services to the research community.

 DataCite was founded in 2009 and celebrates its 10 year anniversary this year.
 DataCite has seen tremendous growth during these 10 years, in terms of members, services, and staff.
 Our mix of programs and services are built on a robust infrastructure, user-facing services that support the diverse needs of the research community, and an engaged and informed community.
 DataCite’s strength is rooted in its active membership which includes a diversity of organizations.
 The organization is governed by its members and a 12-member Executive Board.
 The current staff includes 9 full-time staff that represent leaders in the data sharing community.